Millersburg station

+The Millersburg station is an historic, American railway station that is located in Millersburg, Dauphin County, Pennsylvania.

+It was added to the National Register of Historic Places in 2002 as Millersburg Passenger Rail Station.

+History and architectural features

-Millersburg is a historic railway station located at Millersburg, Dauphin County, Pennsylvania.
-It was built in 1898, by the Northern Central Railway.
-It is a two-story, brick and frame building in the Queen Anne style.
-It features a deep porch around three sides.
+Built in 1898 by the Northern Central Railway, this historic structure is a two-story, brick and frame building that was designed in the Queen Anne style.
+It features a deep porch that wraps around three sides of the building.
 The property also includes the stone foundation of the original baggage house.
-It was used as a passenger station until 1960.
+This building was used as a passenger station until 1960.

 In 1982, it was acquired by the Historical Society of Millersburg.
 It is used as an information center for tourists and visitors and houses offices of the Millersburg Ferry Boat Association and Millersburg Area Chamber of Commerce.

 It was added to the National Register of Historic Places in 2002 as Millersburg Passenger Rail Station.